cncf/techdocs/assessments/0009-iin-toto.md

 **Communication methods documented**

-- Since most of the documentation is in GitHub, rather than on the web site, the [Contact channels list](https://in-toto.io/contact/) could be usefully added to the READMEs for the [main](https://github.com/in-toto/in-toto) and [community](https://github.com/in-toto/community) repos.
+- Since most of the documentation is currently in GitHub, rather than on the web site, the [Contact channels list](https://in-toto.io/contact/) could be usefully added to the READMEs for the [main](https://github.com/in-toto/in-toto) and [community](https://github.com/in-toto/community) repos.
+- Contact info, which is unlikely to change, can also be duplicated in a clearly labeled section of the new Docs website.

 **Beginner friendly issue backlog**

 - Documentation would benefit from a backlog of issues labeled with both "Good First Issue" and "Documentation".
 Use of these labels would have to be strongly encouraged in getting-started content for contributors.
+- CNCF has developed a new tool that can help: https://clotributor.dev/, https://github.com/cncf/clotributor

+   One of the CLOTributor's goals is to surface interesting opportunities for potential contributors to Cloud Native projects, allowing them to find those that suit their skills and interests best.
+To achieve this, CLOTributor scans periodically hundreds of repositories, indexing issues that match certain criteria:

+   - Contain the help wanted label
+   - Their state is OPEN
+   - They are unassigned
+   - Updated within the last year

 **“New contributor” getting started content**